canonical/subiquity/doc/reference/autoinstall-reference.rst

 A list of shell commands to invoke as soon as the installer starts, in particular before probing for block and network devices.
-The autoinstall config is available at :file:`/autoinstall.yaml` (irrespective of how it was provided) and the file will be re-read after the ``early-commands`` have run to allow them to alter the config if necessary.
+The autoinstall configuration is available at :file:`/autoinstall.yaml` (irrespective of how it was provided) and the file will be re-read after the ``early-commands`` have run to allow them to alter the configuration if necessary.

 .. _ai-locale: